Deportation in the second Trump administration: Panama

 On the night of February 18, Panamanian authorities moved some 170 of the immigrants to the San Vicente camp four hours from Panama City, which previously housed people detained after crossing the Darien Gap.
 Journalists and attorneys were still unable to contact the immigrants.
 In the meantime, at least one immigrant, reportedly a woman from China, escaped confinement, while another woman from Ireland voluntarily returned there.
 As of February 28, 2025, there were 9 additional Iranian Christian converts, including three children, detained in the camp.
 None have agreed to be repatriated to Iran.

 Panamanian politicians and commentators raised objections to these operations, stating that they were contrary to Panamanian and international law and that Panama should not become "the Guantanamo of Central America".
-In mid-March 2025, Panamanian president Mulino said he did not know if more immigrant flights from the U.S. would arrive in Panama but that he was "not very inclined to do it, because they leave us with the problem".
+In mid-March 2025, Panamanian president José Raúl Mulino said he did not know if more immigrant flights from the U.S. would arrive in Panama but that he was "not very inclined to do it, because they leave us with the problem".

+In late February 2025, lawyers representing immigrants being held in the Panamanian camp expressed concern that they had not been allowed to communicate with their clients, who they said had been flown out of the U.S. without being screened for asylum.
+President Mulino told a press conference he did not know why immigrants were being prevented from contacting legal counsel.
+On March 1, lawyers filed suit against Panama before the Inter-American Commission on Human Rights (IACHR) charging that the U.S. violated the group's asylum rights, challenging Panama's authority to detain them and asking for emergency orders that none of the detainees be deported to their countries of origin.
+A separate suit against DHS was anticipated.